jdlagdameo/vehicle_app/README.md

 DB_PASSWORD=
 ```

-After the setup of the config, create database and export the api\src\database\schema\Vehicle.sql to the database using phpmyadmin.
+After the setup of the config, create database and export the api\src\database\schema\Vehicle.sql in MySQL database using phpmyadmin.

 ### Project Setup